Code-Institute-Submissions/P0shJosh-diceroll/README.md

 This year, over half a million people have joined the r/DnD subreddit alone.
 As people went into lockdown, many people have turned to socialising online with friends playing Dungeons & Dragons, or other table top role playing games (table top under normal circumstances).
 People are using services such as Roll20, Discord, Skype, Zoom to coordinate and play these games.
 One of the things any player needs to join in these games is a specific set of dice.
 Different TTRPGs use different dice systems, and so having to purchase sets can get expensive.
 Thankfully, some of these services have ways included to roll dice, through chat commands - not all of them do however.
 And, in the future, when people begin to socialise in person again, these games may continue in person too.
 And so then people cannot rely on the dice systems specific to some websites.
 The purpose of this DiceRoll website is to give players another option.
 Whilst owning dice can be fantastic and fun to collect, this site is meant to create an easy alternative for people who do not have any, or simply forgot to bring them to the session - these things happen.

+The website can be found here at [https://p0shjosh.github.io/diceroll/](https://p0shjosh.github.io/diceroll/)

 # UX

 ## The Design